 “It’s almost as if these white blood cells are in second gear when they should be in first,” said Michael Glogauer, professor at the University of Toronto’s Faculty of Dentistry and the study’s senior author.
 “We believe this is the mechanism by which oral hygiene can impact vulnerability to unrelated secondary health challenges,” says lead author Noah Fine.

 If a person has periodontal disease, the body’s immune system is already on the offensive, so when a second inflammatory event occurs, the immune cells attack much more quickly and can destroy the affected tissues and organs.
 In other words, this hyperactivity of the immune system makes the body more susceptible to damage from secondary inflammatory conditions.
-People with gum disease are two to three times more likely to have a heart attack, stroke, or other cardiovascular event.
+People with gum disease are two to three times more likely to have a heart attack, stroke, or other cardiovascular events.

 Not only can having both diseases simultaneously lead to more severe damage to the body, but this study suggests gum disease alone can be a risk factor for these secondary inflammatory conditions.
 That means if you have gum disease, you are more likely to develop conditions like heart disease or cancer later.